waywardgeek/cardstream/README.md

 then place 13 cards face-up from the top of the deck from left to right, followed by another row below that, left to right.

-I start with the current position as the lower left card, in position 0/ Position 12 is the bottom right, position 13 is the upper left, and position 25 is the upper right.
+I start with the current position as the lower left card.
 I find it more natural to place the second row below the first.

 Always compute target cards relative to the current position.
 With a black 4, I count one, two, three, four, starting with the current position, and moving